home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 ### I'm trying to play a stream via AirPlay but it doesn't work

 The Apple TV is quite picky when it comes to which formats it plays.
 Best bet is MP4.
-If it doesn't work it's likely because of the media format.
+If it doesn't work, it's likely because of the media format.

-## Services

-This integration has no additional services.

 ## Remote

 The `apple_tv` remote platform allows you to send remote control buttons to an Apple TV.
-It is automatically setup when an Apple TV is configured.
+It is automatically set up when an Apple TV is configured.

 At the moment, the following buttons are available (but not necessarily supported by all devices):